-(M2)Percent of PCP Locations Not Contracted with MCP = $\frac{\text{Number of PCP Locations Not With MCP}}{\text{Number of PCP Locations Reached}}$
+(M2)Percent of PCP Locations Not Contracted with MCP = $$\frac{\text{Number of PCP Locations Not With MCP}}{\text{Number of PCP Locations Reached}}$$ ii.
+Measure 2 - PCP Locations Not Contracted With MCP.
+For Measure 2, the baseline of 92% was established using the previous 2 years of collected data of members that were reached MCPs shall ensure the contracting status of the statistically valid statewide sample is met 92% of the time.

 - c.
 ODM collected the first two years of performance measures and additional research to create a baseline for the two measures. - i.
 Measure 1 PCP Locations Not Reached.
-The data updated by the MCPs in ODM's system shall be accurate 70% of the time for the statistically valid statewide sample. - ii.
-Measure 2 PCP Locations Not Contracted With MCP.
-For Measure 2, the baseline of 92% was established using the previous 2 years of collected data of members that were reached MCPs shall ensure the contracting status of the statistically valid statewide sample is met 92% of the time.
+The data updated by the MCPs in ODM's system shall be accurate 70% of the time for the statistically valid statewide sample.

 Table 1.
 Network Capacity Minimum Standards.
 ODM will utilize a time and distance geo mapping software that uses the Euclidean metric to measure the maximum time and distance, and the MCP must ensure that at least 90% of the MCP's membership residing in a given county have access to at least one provider/facility of each specialty type within the time and distance standards in the chart below.
-In order to satisfy the requirement for time and distance measure, ODM evaluates the MCP's membership with the MCP provider coordinates.
-Since ODM is using the MCP's' data, the MCP assure the data is clean and accurate.
+To satisfy the requirement for time and distance measure, ODM evaluates the MCP's membership with the MCP provider coordinates.
+Since ODM is using the MCPs' data, the MCP assure the data is clean and accurate.